jso/py-wink/README.md

 This library implements the API at: http://docs.wink.apiary.io/

+### Status

+I am still in the early testing and exploration stages, currently focusing on the Nimbus cloud_clock.
+As soon as I can get my hands on the other devices :) I will be adding support for those as well.

+I am generally satisfied with the library architecture and will be focusing on adding features and working with the team at Quirky to iron out any issues I find with the API.

+All bug reports and feature requests are much appreciated.

 ### Getting started

 1. Get Oauth tokens to access the API.
 The Wink API is currently in beta and